-E. Kimberly King v.
-Enron Energy Services, et al.

-Plaintiff has appealed award of summary judgment.
-The Court of Appeals has denied plaintiff’s appeal.
-(Lawyer: Bob Vote (Corp.), M. Smith; Client: EES; Outside Counsel: D. Keller of Bricker & Eckler)

-F. Mark Hurd v.
+A. Mark Hurd v.
 Turner Enterprises.

 This personal injury action arises out of personal injuries suffered by a former Bentley employee at a company function in 1998.
 After agreeing to a stipulation to settle this matter (Enron contribution was limited to $5,000), the original defendant has re-surfaced and cross-complained against Enron and other defendants.
-(Lawyer: A. Wu, B. Williams; Client: D. Huth; Outside Counsel: Pamela Roberson of Andrews & Kurth (LA)
+(Lawyer: A. Wu,: Client: D. Huth; Outside Counsel: Pamela Roberson of Andrews & Kurth (LA)

-G. Perry Gas Bankruptcy.
+B. Perry Gas Bankruptcy.

 We continue to work post petition with Perry Gas.
 We are currently evaluating several offers for the sale of our claims.
 Pre-petition debt is close to $6 million.
 (Lawyer: J. Keller; Client: K. Hughes; Outside Counsel: Melanie Gray of Weil Gothshal)

-H. Tecogen, Inc. v.
+C. Tecogen, Inc. v.
 Enron Energy Services Operations, Inc.

 We have received a demand for arbitration arising out of a contested purchase of equipment in Boston valued at $90,000.00.
 Tecogen claim cancellation fees in the amount of approximately $50,000.
 Enron’s position is that Tecogen never signed Enron’s purchase order, and that as such there is no written agreement between the parties.
 This matter has been submitted to the AAA by Tecogen.
-Briefs regarding the sole issue of whether the AAA has jurisdiction (no written agreemetn would mean no jurisdiction) are due June 1, 2001.
+Briefs regarding the sole issue of whether the AAA has jurisdiction (no written agreement would mean no jurisdiction) are due June 1, 2001.
+The arbitrator has ruled that an agreement did exist.
+A hearing on the merits has been set for November 12-13, 2001.
 (Lawyers: A. Wu; B. Williams; Clients: J. Alex, E. Longbottom; Outside Counsel: Randy Owens of Golden and Owens)

-Unisil Bankruptcy.
+D. Unisil Bankruptcy.

 Unisil filed a Chapter 11 Bankruptcy in March.
 Outstanding receivable to EES is $500,000.
 (Lawyer: R. Williams; Outside Counsel: Larry Engels of Brobeck)

+E. Walter Peacock vs. EES

+EES has been named in a copyright infringement suit filed in the U.S. District Court, Northern District of California.
+The suit was filed on April 6, 2001.
+EES has not been served.
+The plaintiffs are Walter Peacock and his company, Solution Software.
+The suit alleges that PG&E Energy Service Ventures, Inc. (which is not included in the PG&E bankruptcy) improperly licensed software developed by Peacock, the Meter Usage Operational Data Storage program, which tracks retail electricity usage, to EES.
+The other defendants, in addition to EES and PG&E ESVI, are Chen & McGinley (now a subsidiary of Igate Capital Corp.), a personal agency that licensed the software to PG&E ESVI, and Chevron Energy Solutions, Inc., who purchased an interest in the software from PG&E ESVI.
+The suit seeks an injunction and unspecified damages.
+PG&E ESVI owes EES a duty to defend and to indemnify it in the event of any losses sustained in this lawsuit.
+By letter dated April 23, 2001, EES demanded that PG&E ESVI acknowledge these duties.
+PG&E ESVI has accepted its indemnity obligation and is providing a defense to this litigation.
+(Lawyer: B. Williams; Client: EES)

-Various California Litigation Matters.
+F. Various California Litigation Matters.

 1. California PUC Subpoena.

 We have received a subpoena (along with EPMI & Portland General Electric) from the California Public Utilities Commission seeking information regarding wholesale price spikes in the California market during the summer of 2000.
-The Subpoena is part of a widespread investigation by the California PUC regarding the operation of the wholesale and retail electric markets in California.
+The Subpoena is part of an investigation by the California PUC regarding the operation of the wholesale and retail electric markets in California.
 We have responded with certain non-proprietary information, and provided certain other data in a subsequent response.
 (Lawyers: V. Sharp, M. Smith: Client: EES; Outside Counsel: G. Fergus of Brobeck, Phleger & Harrison; M. Day of Gooden, MacBride, Squeri, Ritchie & Day)